 Over the years, Gold has also become an essential part of various industries and businesses that in the current era of technology impact people’s everyday lives.
 Gold is present in almost every electronic device from mobile phones to computers.
 Through microchips, every mobile phone has at least 50 milligrams of gold, according to World Gold Council.
 This may be a tiny amount, but in almost one billion mobile phones produced every year, that is equivalent to $500 million worth of gold.

 This is because gold is a reliable conductor, allowing fast transmission of data between devices.
 Of all conductors, gold is considered as one of the most durable because it doesn’t corrode.
 Due to these qualities, gold is also a metal of choice for other industries like medicine, dentistry and technology.

 Gold is also a perfect investment, an integral part of a diversified portfolio as its value has been increasing over time.
-ANZ Banking Group forecasts gold at $2,400 an ounce for 2030 due to rising demands from Asia and global central banks.
-This price is expected to rise gradually breaking records within the next decade.
+Gold prices are expected to continue rising within the next decade.

 Copper is the third most-consumed industrial metal in the world, according to US Geological Survey, and it has been known to mankind for a very long time.